 You have studied that the earth’s crust is made up of different minerals embedded in the rocks.
 Various metals are extracted from these minerals after refinement.
-In all stages of development, human beings use minerals for their livelihood, decoration, festivities, religious and ceremonial rites.
+In all stages of development, human beings use minerals for their livelihood, decoration, festivities, and religious and ceremonial rites.
 In this chapter, you will learn about minerals, their classification, how to conserve minerals, different types of energy resources and how we can conserve these energy resources.
 We have compiled all these important topics in CBSE Notes Class 10 Geography Chapter 5 – Minerals and Energy Resources.
 Go through these to get an insight into the chapter.

 What is a Mineral?

-Mineral is defined as a “homogenous, naturally occurring substance with a definable internal structure.”
+A mineral is defined as a “homogenous, naturally occurring substance with a definable internal structure.”
 Minerals are found in varied forms in nature, ranging from the hardest diamond to the softest talc.
 Rocks are combinations of homogeneous substances called minerals.

 Mode of Occurrence of Minerals